mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 worse are problems in the data-prepossessing step resulting in a wrong data foundation and, hence, invalidating a large part of the results.
-Altogether, a result be wrong in more than one way and one error can invalidate several results: the \\(M\\) results are just the final output -- what matters is what happens along your **analysis pipeline**.
+Altogether, a result be wrong in more than one way and one error can invalidate several results: the $M$ results are just the final output - what matters is what happens along your **analysis pipeline**.
 Detecting a wrong result is thus merely a symptom of a flawed pipeline.
 This also means that fixing the bug causing a number to be wrong does not necessarily ensure that the number is correct afterwards.